EncodingNet: A Novel Encoding-based MAC Design for Efficient Neural Network Acceleration: Experimental Setup and Results

 Table \ref{tab:generalHardwareResults} shows the comparison between the proposed MAC array and the traditional systolic array in power consumption and area cost.
 Different sizes were used to verify the advantages of the hardware platform, as shown in the first column.
 The second and the third columns are the bit width of product, i.e., multiplication result, in the multipliers in the traditional systolic array and the bit width of the encoding-based multipliers in the proposed MAC design, respectively.
 The latter is determined by the search algorithm in Section \ref{sec:Methodology-MUL}.
 Although the bit width of the encoding-based multipliers is larger than that of the traditional one, the power consumption and the area cost of the MAC array exhibit significant advantage, because the logic to generate these intermediate bits is much simpler compared with the traditional multiplication.
-This advantage can be clearly seen from the last six columns in Table \ref{tab:generalHardwareResults} , where the column \textit{Trad.} and the column \textit{Prop.} show the results of power consumption and area of the traditional MAC design and the proposed design, respectively.
-The columns \textit{Red.} show the ratios of reduction.
-Besides, with the decreasing size of MAC array, the reduction of power consumption and area becomes smaller.
-This phenomenon results from the fact that the bit-wise accumulators and decoders at the bottom of columns incur additional area cost and thus power consumption.
+This advantage can be clearly seen from the last six columns in Table \ref{tab:generalHardwareResults} , where the column \textit{Trad.} and the column \textit{Prop.} show the results of power and area of the traditional MAC design and the proposed design, respectively.
+The columns \textit{Red.} show the ratios of reduction with respect to different size of MAC arrays.
+Area and power of MAC arrays can be reduced by up to 48.79\% and 64.41\%, respectively.
+With the decreasing size of MAC array, the reduction of area and power consumption becomes smaller, from 48.79\% and 64.41\% to 23.69\% and 43.10\%, respectively.
+This phenomenon results from the fact that the bit-wise accumulators and decoders at the bottom of columns incur additional area and thus power consumption.
 When the MAC array has a small size, the incurred area and power cost contributes much to the total cost.

-The proposed new MAC design can execute neural networks with high inference accuracy while consuming less power.
-Table \ref{tab:generalAcc} demonstrates the inference accuracy of neural networks with three different quantization settings, namely, 8-bit uniform quantization, 4-bit non-uniform quantization for all layers \cite{cho2021dkm}, and 4-bit non-uniform quantization with the first and last layers using 8-bit uniform quantization \cite{cho2021dkm}.
-For the 8-bit uniform quantization, the corresponding weights and input activations can be directly processed with the MAC array.
-For the two settings of non-uniform quantization, the non-uniform levels are first converted to the most close levels in 8-bit uniform quantization and then such 8-bit uniform quantization levels are used for MAC operations.